-AUSTIN – The University of Texas System Board of Regents voted Thursday on its first official action to consolidate programs at UT Brownsville and UT Pan American in order to establish a new institution, UT Rio Grande Valley (UTRGV).
+AUSTIN – The University of Texas System Board of Regents voted Thursday on its first official action to establish a new institution, UT Rio Grande Valley (UTRGV).

 The Regents approved three significant items: degree programs to be offered at UTRGV; a process to hire tenure and tenure-track faculty from UT Brownsville and UT Pan American; and the allocation of up to $5 million to fund critical communications efforts to help launch UTRGV.

 All three items were presented and discussed during the Academic Affairs Committee Wednesday and were voted on by the full Board of Regents Thursday.

 A total of 137 baccalaureate, master’s and doctoral degrees are proposed to be offered at UTRGV.
 Regents gave the authorization to submit the inventory of degree programs to the Texas Higher Education Coordinating Board for review and approval.